Published on: April 19, 2010

 So the time is right for everyone who is interested in Florida freshwater fisheries to provide input and support these efforts.
 Here are two important opportunities.

 First, provide input for the newly proposed Black Bass Management Plan.
-In Florida, black bass annually provide more than 800,000 anglers with nearly 15 million days of healthy outdoor recreation and generate more than a billion dollars in economic impact.
+In Florida, black bass annually provides more than 800,000 anglers with nearly 15 million days of healthy outdoor recreation and generate more than a billion dollars in economic impact.
 Although the FWC and its predecessor agencies have zealously managed these fish to ensure their survival and sustainable use, it is time to pull together all the loosely connected pieces into one cohesive management plan.

 For additional background visit MyFWC.com/Fishing, and select Black Bass Management Plan proposal.
 Then fill out a survey to provide the FWC with your opinion about how to ensure quality bass fishing in Florida.

-We have also has teamed up with partners in the angling industry to create a 5-year freshwater fishing license promotion.
+We have also have teamed up with partners in the angling industry to create a 5-year freshwater fishing license promotion.
 A 5-year license costs just $79, plus a convenience fee.
 For most anglers, that amounts to barely a dollar per fishing trip, or about one quarter per hour, for healthy, relaxing recreation.
 Long-term licenses are also convenient and lock you in at the current price thus potentially saving you more money.
 Remember, your entire fishing license fee goes to FWC for conservation.
-In addition, every paid license (a 5-year license counts for each of the five years it is valid) holder helps recover federal excise taxes you pay on fishing tackle and motor boat fuels to support Sport Fish Restoration and boating access projects in Florida.
+In addition, every paid license (a 5-year license counts for each of the five years it is valid) holder helps recover federal excise taxes you pay on fishing tackle and motorboat fuels to support Sport Fish Restoration and boating access projects in Florida.

 As if that isn’t enough, if you upgrade now to a 5-year or lifetime freshwater fishing license, you will receive a free bonus package by mail with tackle and accessory samples, magazines and coupons from fishing-related companies.
 The box of goodies comes in the mail absolutely free of charge and has you covered hook-line-and-sinker, literally.